safenetlabs/python-keyziio-client/README.md

 Usage
 -----
 You need pip installed to install the requirements.
-You can google this for yourself it will be fun.

 * Install the python pre-requisites by executing the following command at the command line from the root directory of the repository:
 <code>pip install -r requirements.txt</code>

-* Get the ASP Server repository and run it according to its instructions (todo: add in the links).
-The sample application expects the server to be running locally on port 3000 (ie. http://localserver:3000)
+* Get the Node.js [keyziio agent sample application](https://github.com/safenetlabs/node-keyziio-agent-sample).
+The sample application expects the server to be running locally on port 3000 (ie. http://localserver:3000).
+The source can be changed if it is running at another location

 * On the command line execute:
 <code>./kzshell.py</code>